 Ring Disasters Usually Mean You’ve Lost a Gemstone

-Your diamond is gone, your ring has a broken off prong or you have a pancaked, (worn down), prong.
+Your diamond is gone, your ring has a broken off prong or you have a pancaked, (worn down, flat as a pancake), prong.
 What do you do?
 The Santa Barbara Jewelry Repair solution to consider is Re-Tipping.